 What to expect as the minimum wage goes up in the Twin Cities

-When Chipotle announced that it was raising its minimum wage to $15, it also made the decision to raise its prices by 4 percent.
+When Chipotle raised its minimum wage to $15, it also hiked food prices by 4 percent.

 “It made sense in this scenario to invest in our employees and get these restaurants staffed and make sure that we have the pipeline of people to support our growth,” Chipotle CEO Brian Niccol said at the Baird Global Consumer, Technology & Services Conference.
 “And then with that, we’ve taken some pricing to cover some of that investment.”

-In 2017, Minneapolis enacted the minimum wage ordinance that gradually raises the minimum wage on July 1 of every year since 2018.
-Starting tomorrow, big businesses will be required to pay $14.25 per hour, which is up $1 from last year’s $13.25.
-Small businesses will be required to pay $12.50 up 75¢ from last year’s $11.75.
-The minimum wage will reach $15 next year for big businesses, and 2024 for small businesses.
+In 2017, Minneapolis enacted an ordinance to gradually raise the minimum wage to $15 starting in 2018.
+Starting tomorrow, big businesses will be required to pay $14.25 per hour.
+This is up $1 from last year’s $13.25.
+Small businesses will pay $12.50, up 75¢ from the previous $11.75.
+The minimum wage will reach $15 next year for large businesses, and in 2024 for small businesses.

 When the Minneapolis minimum ordinance was passed in 2017, Minneapolis council member Lisa Bender hailed it as a victory for workers.
-But since then even more research evidence has come out showing that minimum wage hikes are rarely a victory for workers –– they lead to job losses or other costs like irregular schedules and short hours, and they close the workforce to young and unskilled workers.
+But since then, even more research evidence has been released showing that minimum wage hikes more often than not lead to job losses or other costs like irregular schedules and short hours, and they close the workforce to young and unskilled workers.

-We should not expect anything different as the minimum wage goes up in St. Paul and Minneapolis tomorrow.
+We should not expect any different as the minimum wage goes up in St. Paul and Minneapolis tomorrow.
 That minimum wage hike is bad policy has been well demonstrated numerous times.